chonhenry/Yahoo-Finance-Data-Streaming-with-AWS-Lambda/README.md

 The information I am interested in is one full trading day of stock high and low prices for each company listed above on Thursday, May 14th 2020, at an one minute interval.

 I have created a AWS lambda function, which I call a [Data Collector](data_collector.py), to collect the stock data.
-Then the data is transformed into a JSON format.
+This data collector is responsible for transforming the data into a JSON format.
 Then each transformed record was put into a firehose delivery stream and was eventually streamed into a S3 bucket.

 Lambda Function URL: https://bmjb7bg206.execute-api.us-east-2.amazonaws.com/default/DataCollector